-AFJROTC III consists of: (1) Leadership Education which helps students plan for life after high school - college, finding a job, and financial planning are a few of the topics covered.
-(2) Aerospace Science studies the space environment, manned space flight and exploration, and the latest advances in space technology (3) Wellness focuses on physical fitness through exercise and team building.
+Course #: 09265Credits: 1PEIMS #: 03160300Grades: 9-12AFJROTC III consists of: (1) Leadership Education which helps students plan for life after high school - college, finding a job, and financial planning are a few of the topics covered.
+(2)Aerospace Science studies the space environment, manned space flight and exploration, and the latest advances in space technology (3) Wellness focuses on physical fitness through exercise and team building.Prerequisites: None

 Reserve Officers Training Corps IV (ROTC 4)

-Course #: 09367 Credits: 1 PEIMS #: 03160400 Grade 12
+Course #: 09367 Credits:

+PEIMS #: 03160400 Grade 12

-AFJROTC consists of: (1) Leadership Education which provides exposure to fundamentals of leadership and management.
-(2) Aerospace Science which explores Policy and Organization pertaining to the military services and the United States National Security Strategy.
-(3) Wellness focuses on physical fitness through exercise and team building.
-Senior cadets are responsible for the leadership and operation of the Corps.
+AFJROTC consists of: (1) Leadership Education exposure to fundamentals of leadership and m (2) Aerospace Science which explores Policy of Organization pertaining to the military services States National Security Strategy.
+(3) Wellness f physical fitness through exercise and team buil cadets are responsible for the leadership and of the Corps. nanagement.
+Ind and the United ocuses on ding.
+Senior

 Prerequisites: Senior or graduating junior; ROTC I, II, or III or interview.